yashints/beautiful-jekyll/speaking.md

 title: "Past and future talks"
 ---

-You can see me speaking on various events from user groups like [Angular Melbourne](https://www.meetup.com/Angular-Melbourne) and DDD by night, to major conferences.
-My primary topics are around latest web technologies and frameworks such as Angular, VueJs and others.
+Yaser loves speaking about what he is interested in and talking on various events from user groups like [Angular Melbourne](https://www.meetup.com/Angular-Melbourne) and DDD by night, to major conferences such as [NDC Sydney](https://ndcsydney.com/talk/need-for-speed-8-performance-tuning-of-your-web-application/).
+He talks about JavaScript, web platform, web performance, progressive web apps and in general anything web.

+Here are some of the events he has or will talk at:

 ## 2018